Vet Clinic > Cats > Post-Surgery After Care

 • There may be some bruising, just as in humans, so your pet should not be expected to be completely normal for a few days.

-• Keep your pet quiet and rested for the full two weeks recovery period.
+• Keep your pet quiet and rested for the full two-week recovery period.
 This means no running, jumping, or vigorous activity.

 • It is very important that your pet does not lick their stitches as this can introduce infection and also open the wound.